basefx/jett/README.md

 An exercise task to develop a simple search engine using Java with Spring Boot

 ## Data store
-This version based on H2 in-memory database
+This version is using the H2 in-memory database.
+The previous solution was based on internal in-memory datastore.

 ## Getting Started
 Clone from github: